RUC-MIALAB/ACPred-BMF/README.md

 ## Run

-Put fasta files of peptides in the folder named /data/.

-You can choose between the following two models to run:
+You can place any number of FASTA files into the data/ folder.
+Then, you can choose between the following two models to run:

-**1.[Main_model]**: This model was developed on the main dataset, which used ACPs/AMPs as positive/negative samples.
+**1.[Main_model]**: This model was developed on the main dataset, which used ACPs/AMPs(anti-microbial peptides) as positive/negative samples.

 ```
 bash main.sh main